-Here are five techniques you can implement today to prevent the keto headache:
+Here are five techniques you can implement today to prevent keto headache:

-When you start eating low carb, your insulin levels will naturally lower which means you won’t hold onto as much sodium as compared to a traditional Western diet with a moderate amount of carbs.
+When you start eating a low-carb diet, your insulin levels will naturally go down.
+You won’t hold onto as much sodium as compared to a traditional Western diet with a moderate amount of carbs.

-You also begin to excrete water that your body has been holding onto when you restrict carbohydrates.
+You also begin to excrete stored water when you restrict carbohydrates.